 The DEVS meta-model must be seen as a starting point for defining DEVS profiles.

-In our philosophy, no new classes can be added to DEVS meta-model, because it would mean that DEVS models definition have changed.
+In our philosophy, DEVS meta-model can not be added new classes, because it would mean that DEVS models definition have changed.
 The purpose of DEVS profiles is not to create a new DEVS extension but to simplify the modeling process, and of course simulation.